 There’s an orientation day for transfer students during the first week of August.
 This includes any placement tests you may need to take, important workshops, and information about the work-study program.
 Even if you don’t need to take any placement exams, we strongly encourage you to come to orientation.

 Additionally, all transfer students are encouraged to participate in Transition Week at the end of August.
 Transfer students are placed into small groups with other incoming transfer students and are assigned an upperclassmen mentor who will serve as a resource for the first six weeks of school.
 Transition Week is designed to help you acclimiate yourself to the College and become familiar with the many resources and services available to you.

 At the beginning of June, you should receive information in the mail regarding Transfer Student Orientation as well as a variety of forms—including the housing questionnaire and contract—you’ll need to fill out and return to the College as soon as possible.
-Housing assignments are usually mailed out around the second week of July.
+Housing assignments are usually mailed out after August 1.